Making a night of it?

 The criteria for the designation and definition of cultural premises and events will need to be very carefully structured to prevent these issues arising.
 This will also help avoid the kind of problems seen in the industry in the past when aspects of the theatre licensing system were subject to abuse.

-The LVA will continue to press the Government and other stakeholders about the need to improve the Sale of Alcohol legislation as it advances and to ensure the positive steps are not overshadowed by the potential issues currently built into the proposals.
+The LVA will continue to press the Government and other stakeholders about the need to publish the legislation regulating hours and to have it enacted as quickly as possible.
+We are of the understanding the legislation is ready, the Government just needs to publish it.

-We will keep our members updated on the progress of the Bill and any additional news as things evolve.
+We will keep our members updated on the progress of this legislation and any additional news as things evolve.

 You can access the General Scheme of the proposed legislation here>>>>